jeremyfelt/Custom-Posts-Per-Page/README.md

 Frequently Asked Questions
 ----------------------------
+### What are you doing with found_posts?

+* An issue was appearing in plugins that assisted with pagination when the setting for posts per page was different from subsequent pages.
+To resolve this issue, we do some math and return an incorrect found_posts value when that scenario occurs.
+This doesn't affect any core WordPress functionality, but could confuse other plugins that are looking for a correct value.
+I wouldn't worry about this much, but keep it in mind if you are seeing issues *and* have two different values entered as described.

 ### Should I keep using WordPress 3.2.1?

 * No. I'm being nice for now, but when 3.5 comes out, I'm totally removing the last piece of code that ties this plugin to 3.2.1.
 Sorry. :)